joanafbrito/git_homework/thoughts.md

 Write in the note book in a very thoughtful way.

 Shoutout to @Ramiro Vaca for sending me this computer as fast as he could!

+Github workflow with group in class

+Lets Try it